Confronting Colorectal Disease

 Serving as a key part of Geisinger's multidisciplinary Cancer Institute team, our colorectal surgeons are fellowship-trained in this subspecialty.
 Geisinger offers minimally invasive techniques for some early stage colon and rectum cancers.

-From the surgical treatment of hemorrhoids to the most advanced metastatic (cancers that have spread to other organs) disease, our colorectal specialists perform thousands of these procedures every year.
-And that’s experience you can count on.
+From the surgical treatment of hemorrhoids to the most advanced metastatic (cancers that have spread to other organs) disease, our colorectal surgeons perform thousands of procedures every year.
+They also perform leading-edge treatments for several colorectal disorders such as fecal incontinence.
+That's experience you can count on.